 He says: "The challenges I faced during my own experience can now be shared, ideally in order to help others to overcome any difficulties that they may face on their own journey to passing their APC."

 Natasha started as a graduate surveyor in 2010 and worked in practice for 6 years.
 During that time she gained her MSc in Surveying through the University of Reading and went on to become chartered in 2015.

-In 2016 Natasha started NC Real Estate, where she specialises in asset management, and is also a lecturer with the University College of Estate Management, teaching property management at undergraduate and postgraduate level.
+In 2016 Natasha started asset management company NC Real Estate, and is also a lecturer with the University College of Estate Management, teaching property management at undergraduate and postgraduate level.

 Working herself 'past the point of being healthy' the first time she took her APC led Natasha to seek support from LionHeart.

-After she was successful the next time she was determined to help others in a similar position and, working with LionHeart, devised and delivered one of our first wellbeing workshops Supercharge Your Wellbeing workshop, which is specially aimed at helping APC candidates through what is potentially a very stressful time.
+After she was successful the next time she was determined to help others in a similar position and, working with LionHeart, devised and delivered one of our first wellbeing workshops, Supercharge Your Wellbeing, which is specially aimed at helping APC candidates through what is potentially a very stressful time.

-Avneet spent a total of four years at the Valuation Office Agency where she qualified in November 2017 before joining Gerald Eve in 2018.
-She has experience in a variety of fields including valuations for taxation, development viability, accounting, and secure lending purposes.
+Avneet spent four years at the Valuation Office Agency where she qualified in November 2017 before joining Gerald Eve in 2018.
+Her career experience includes valuations for taxation, development viability, accounting, and secure lending purposes.

 Jennifer spent two and a half years as a graduate surveyor in Milton Keynes before joining Jones Lang LaSalle in 2015.
-She qualified in June 2017 and does a variety of work including building surveys and Dilapidations and Contract administration.
+Her experience includes building surveys and Dilapidations and Contract administration.